Geek Beat Quickeys for EVERYONE!

 Now the amount of FAT that I have on my body has been going down, and the amount of muscle has been going up.
 And the two are kind of crossing, meaning my weight has been remarkably steady for two months, although my fitness level has improved exponentially!
 So if you have a scale at home, throw it away!
 And get you one that will do body fat measurements and ONLY look at that.
 If you can keep that number going down, you’re doing well.

 Speaking of which, over the last two months, using body fat analysis calipers we’ve measured a total of 5% loss for me.
-In order to do that, we’re doing heavy weight lifting four days a week, plus light cardio two days a week, and I’ve been on a very, very strict diet.
+In order to do that, we’re doing heavy weight lifting four days a week, plus light cardio two days a week, and I’ve been on a very, very strict diet matched with weight loss support treatments.
 I eat meals about 5 times a day plus take vitamins and supplements – but one thing I want to make very clear is that I haven’t been taking ANY shortcuts.

 No steroids, no testosterone, or any kinds of medical stuff whatsoever.
 The only things I’ve taken are protein powders, vitamins, and one fat burner type of pill called CLK.
 Its an expensive non-stimulant pill made of raspberries or something!